transcom/mymove/docs/frontend.md

 ### Styling Standards

 MilMove is transitioning from anarchistic styling to more organized and standardized styling, so much of the existing code is not yet organized to the current standards.
-You can find an example of refactored code styling of `InvoicePane.jsx` in `InvoicePanel.modules.scss` and its child components and corresponding stylesheets.
+You can find an example of refactored code styling of `InvoicePane.jsx` in `InvoicePanel.module.scss` and its child components and corresponding stylesheets.
 All new components/styling should utilize the below standards.
 When we touch an existing component, we should try to adjust the styling to follow the standards.

 #### Using Sass and CSS Modules